-Coordination is a resource allocation problem under uncertainty.
+Healthcare access in rural America is a systems problem.
 We treat it as one.

 We apply operations research, simulation science, and real-time systems engineering to build software that works in real life, not just on paper.